Paid Time Off (PTO)

 Do I need an all-in-one system or a point solution?

 The first question when considering software for any HR need is whether your organization would benefit more from an all-in-one system or a point solution.
 An all-in-one HRIS manages the full scope of HR administration—from applicant tracking and onboarding to PTO and more.
 A standalone, or point solution, will typically administer just one piece of this HR ecosystem.

 Why would you choose a point solution?
 If your organization has very unique or specific PTO needs, all-in-one systems may not have enough functionality.
-However, most small and mid-sized businesses find that all-in-one systems are more than robust enough to manage their PTO needs, and there are additional benefits associated with using one streamlined system across HR.
+However, most small to mid-size businesses find that all-in-one systems are more than robust enough to manage their PTO needs, and there are additional benefits associated with using one streamlined system across HR.